Rodney-Makomo/big-bang/README0.md

     </a>
 </p>

+## Deployment
+I tested my site on Opera, MS Edge and Google chrome to confirm that my site works.

+To deploy the site, I used the github pages tab on Github and built it from the main branch.
+After approximately 20 minutes my site was up and running.

 I ran into an issue when deploying my site as I was getting an error 404.
 The site was unreachable and I had to troubleshoot this problem.
 I solved this when i figured out it was becuase my websites had not been finished being built.
 ![](assets/images/Problem%20deploying.JPG)

+## Credits
+w3schools - Syntax purposes
+Slack - to generate ideas of what to build.

 ## Contributors
 Rodney Makomo - rodneymakomo@gmail.com